sssingh/credit-card-fraud-detection/README.md

 - Due to confidentiality reasons, 28 out of 30 independent features are transformed to numerical values using `PCA`.
 The remaining two features, `time` and `amount,` are left intact.
 - Fraudulent transactions are marked as 1 (Positive class), and genuine transactions are marked as 0 (negative class)

+## Evaluation Criteria
+* `roc_auc` will be used as the primary metric for model evaluation and performance comparison
+* We'll also monitor the `precision` and `recall` for each of the models we build as they can give valuable insights for different use-cases

 ## Solution Approach
 - We start with Exploratory Data Analysis to get in-depth data understanding, how predictors are affecting/not affecting the target variable and if given predictors are helpful to us for model building.